getsentry/sentry-docs/src/collections/_documentation/accounts/quotas.md

 To setup rate limits, navigate to the Project you wish to limit, go to **[Project] » Client Keys » Details**.
 Select an individual key or create a new one, and you’ll be able to define a rate limit as well as see a breakdown of events received by that key.

 {% capture __alert_content -%}
-Per-key rate limiting is available only on Large and Enterprise Plans
+Per-key rate limiting is available only on Business and Enterprise Plans
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"